input-output-hk/essential-cardano-content/content/article/what-is-cardano-cardano-101.md

 So why was this mythical creature chosen to represent the proof-of-stake consensus protocol that underlies Cardano?
 In this context, Ouroboros represents the possibility of infinite and ethical growth and scalability of the blockchain, and also, the protocol feeds itself from previous epochs for the randomness used in the current epoch.
 This is known as ‘eating its own tail’, as the pictorial representation of Ouroboros does.

-Ouroboros' central message is the delivery of greater opportunities for the world, and its preservation through much-reduced energy consumption.
+Ouroboros' central message is the delivery of greater opportunities for the world and its preservation through much-reduced energy consumption.

 ### What makes Ouroboros unique?

 Ouroboros is the first provably secure proof-of-stake blockchain protocol.
 In other words, Ouroboros offers _mathematically verifiable_ security against attackers.
 The protocol is guaranteed to be secure, as long as 51% of the stake is held by honest participants.

 Ouroboros realizes what is known as ‘Nakamoto-style consensus’ based on proof-of-stake.
-This provides the robustness of Bitcoin but ensures significant energy efficiency, higher speed and a fair reward mechanism.
+This provides the robustness of Bitcoin but ensures significant energy efficiency, higher speed, and a fair reward mechanism.
 Also, the protocol ensures security against network attacks and has a rigorous game-theoretic mechanism designed to discourage monopolization.

 Ouroboros upgrades are smooth due to hard-fork combinator technology, which does not cause disruptions for users.
 There have been several [‘flavors’ of Ouroboros](https://docs.cardano.org/core-concepts/ouroboros-overview), released in stages.